Thieves target blue bins to steal mail

 “There were gift cards, so she never got her birthday gift cards,” she said.

-Shaughnessy says the postal service has improved its security measures but provided some tips that might be helpful.
+Shaughnessy said the postal service has improved its security measures but provided some tips that might be helpful.

 Each mailbox has the collection times printed on it.
-Officials say it’s best to get your mail in there before that last collection time of the day.
+Officials said it’s best to get your mail in there before that last collection time of the day.

 Also, avoid putting mail in the collection box if it’s a Sunday or a holiday because mail will be in there overnight.
 Avoid sending cash or gift cards in the mail.
 If you can, hand the mail to your letter carrier, or drop it in the slots or collection boxes in the post office.